H&M reveals subdued winter sales after annual profit hike

 It said the decline “should be seen in the light of strong sales during the Black Friday week at the end of November, which led to subdued demand in a number of markets in December”.

-The group added there is also set to be a knock to sales in February due to a “negative calendar effect associated with the Chinese new year”.
+The group – the world’s second largest stock market-listed fashion firm – added there is also set to be a knock to sales in February due to a “negative calendar effect associated with the Chinese new year”.

 It added: “The company is closely monitoring developments in global trade and trade restrictions.